 - Don’t miss the opportunity to showcase your best work.

-- When detailing your work experience, make sure you use ‘power words’ – compelling, direct language that will persuade employers that you are someone they won’t want to miss out on.
+- Use ‘power words’.
+That means a compelling, direct language that will persuade employers that you’re someone they won’t want to miss out on.
 See how to use so-called ‘power words’ below.

-- If you have lots of work experience but only some of it is directly relevant to the position you are applying for, don’t worry.
+- If you have lots of work experience but only some of it is directly relevant to the position you’re applying for, don’t worry.
 I discuss that below, and also in the CV style section.

-- This should normally come after your work history, listed in reverse chronological order.
+- Include this after your work history, listed in reverse chronological order.

-- Include subjects studied and grades where you think it is relevant to the job.
+- Mention the subjects you studied and the grades you got if it’s relevant to the job.

-- If you are a graduate, entering the work force for the first time or in a field where certain minimum qualifications are expected (such as accounting or health), put the education section before your work history.
+- If you’re a graduate entering the work force for the first time – or in a field where certain minimum qualifications are expected (such as accounting or health) – put the education section before your work history.

 Other skills/hobbies and interests

-- A brief section highlighting other practical skills you have that could be useful, such as computer knowledge, typing speeds or languages.
+- You can add a brief section highlighting other practical skills you have that could be useful, such as computer knowledge, typing speeds or languages.

 - Whether you choose to list your referees or simply state ‘available upon request’ is up to you.
-Just make sure they are relevant to the potential new job or skills mentioned in your CV, and avoid using family members.
+Just make sure they’re relevant to the potential new job or skills mentioned in your CV, and avoid using family members.

 - Graduates entering the workforce can generally use an academic referee.

-We all have differing levels of work experience and skills, so you should select a style which will best highlight your achievements while hiding any gaps.
+We all have differing levels of work experience and skills, so you should select a style to highlight your achievements.

 Consider which aspects of your work history or qualifications will be most relevant to any potential employers, then choose a layout to suit.

-- By far the most commonly-used format, this will list your job positions in reverse order, starting with the most recent.
+- By far the most common format, you can use it to list your job positions in reverse order, starting with the most recent.

-- The education/qualifications section will come after your work history.
+- Put your education/qualifications section after your work history.

-- This is best suited to people looking to take the next step up the career ladder in their industry, or those looking for new opportunities in closely-related sectors.
+- It’s best-suited to people looking to take the next step up the career ladder in their industry or those looking for new opportunities in closely-related sectors.

-- Don’t just write a list of your duties or responsibilities – a potential employer will know, for example, what an office manager does.
-Instead, elaborate on particular achievements as well, such as specific projects, promotions you received and skills you picked up along the way.
+- Don’t just list your duties or responsibilities – a potential employer will know, for example, what an office manager does.
+Instead, elaborate on your achievements, specific projects, promotions and skills you picked up along the way.

 Hybrid or combination

-- This is ideal for people who are making a complete career change or have been out of work for some time.
-Instead of employment dates, you can focus on the skills you have and how they can be transferred to the new job.
+- This is ideal for people making a career change or who have been out of work for some time.
+Instead of employment dates, focus on the skills you have and how they can be transferred to the new job.

 - You should still include a list of employers, dates, job titles and duties, but keep it brief.

-- This CV suits people who have recently updated their skills by doing a course, those who need specific qualifications to their job, and many graduates or postgraduates.
-It’s the type that is often used by IT people for example.
+- This CV suits people who have recently updated their skills by doing a course, those who need specific qualifications for their job, graduates or postgraduates.
+It’s the type often used by IT people, for example.

-- As the name suggests, your qualifications, subjects and grades should come before your work history.
+- As the name suggests, you should put your qualifications, subjects and grades before your work history.

-- You can download a free CV template for each of these CV styles at TotalJobs.
+- You can download a free CV template for each of these CV styles from TotalJobs.